TritonDataCenter/sdc-papi/docs/index.md

 cpu_cap is required by default, but can be made optional by setting `IGNORE_CPU_CAP` in papi's sapi metadata to boolean "true".
 See more details and *important warnings* in the "SAPI Configuration" section below.

+## Package: default

+Used for (old) packages requiring SDC6.5 compatibility.
+Several packages can have the same name, so the one which has default true is what is exposed through the SDC6.5.
+API.

+    "default": true

+## Package: description

+A human-readable long-form description of a package.

+    "description": "4GB RAM, 1 CPUs, and 131GB Disk.
+Required for Img Creation."

+## Package: group

+Packages can come in groups sharing many similar attributes.
+This is an opaque string, where no special meaning is enforced by SDC, which can be used by ops to keep track of similar packages.

+    "group": "Image Creation"

 ## Package: max_lwps